 Jimmy Edwards is one of the guys Lucas hangs out with at the River Court, and creates RavenHoops.com with Mouth, but vanishes with no explanation, even being missing Season 2's "Lifetime Piling Up" which retold the events of the pilot with Lucas & Nathan's roles flipped.
 Deconstructed in Season 3's "With Tired Eyes, Tired Minds, Tired Souls, We Slept" when Jimmy takes a gun to school, utterly devastated by all of his friends abandoning him over the past year.

-The Paper Chase: In the first episode, the study group included a woman (Asheley) who never appeared again - although for some reason Deka Beaudine, who played her, was not only listed in the opening credits of every season one episode but also received an "And" billing.
+The Paper Chase: In the pilot, the study group included a woman (Linda O'Connor, played by Katharine Dunfee Clarke) who never appeared again.
 In the second episode, she was replaced without explanation by a different woman, Logan, a major character throughout Season One.
 When, after cancellation on its original network, the series returned for Season Two on a cable network, Logan had inexplicably vanished, never to be mentioned again.

 Desiree (Mari Marrow), Nikki's best friend, simply vanished about halfway through the first season and is never mentioned again.
 A few episodes later, she is replaced by Andell, a character from parent series Moesha.
 This is especially jarring considering that Desiree lives next door to the Parkers.
 Her disappearance from the show can later be justified as Nikki eventually moved into Kim's apartment...but that still didn't happen until a season after she disappeared.